 Our new website is optimized for the most current web browsing technology.
 If you are using an older web browser, part of our website may not function properly as designed.
 Please consider upgrading your browser for an error free experience.

 Our season opens with a concert presented by American pianist, Joseph Kingma.
-In addition to a busy performance schedule, our guest pianist is Assistant Professor of Music at Louisiana College.
-Along with works by Mozart and Haydn, Dr. Kingma will play Claude Debussy’s three movement masterpiece, Estampes, L. 100, together with other familiar Debussy compositions.
+In addition to a busy performance schedule, our guest pianist is formerly Assistant Professor of Music at Louisiana College and newly appointed Assistant Professor at Palm Beach Atlantic University.
+Along with works by Rameau and Liszt, Dr. Kingma will play Claude Debussy’s three movement masterpiece, Estampes, L. 100, together with other familiar Debussy compositions.
 We are thrilled to welcome Joseph to St. James and look forward to him "painting" scenes of moonlight, Japanese pagodas, warm Spanish evenings and French gardens in the rain with his artistry.

 TRÉS BON TITULAIRE